-✓ Is information collected on ethnicity/race with regards to both pupils and staff?
-Is this information used to improve the provision of services?

-✓ Is pupil achievement monitored by ethnicity/race?
-Are there trends or patterns in the data that may require additional action?
+Is information collected on ethnicity/race with regards to both pupils and staff?
+Is this information used to improve the provision of services? ☑ Is pupil achievement monitored by ethnicity/race?
+Are there are trends or patterns in the data that may require additional action?
 Are pupils of all ethnic/racial backgrounds encouraged to participate in school life?
-How is this shown through representation in school events such as class assemblies and the school council?

-$\checkmark$ Is racist bullying and har assment of pupils and staff monitored, and i s this inf ormation used to r nake a p ositive d ifferenc e?

-Are minority ethnic groups portrayed positively in school books, displays and discussions such as circle time and class assemblies?

-Does the school take part in annual events such as Holocaust Memorial Day and the Show Racism the Red Card poster and poetry competition to raise awareness of ethnic/racial diversity?
+How is this shown through representation in school events such as class assemblies and the school council? ☑ Is racist bullying and harassment of pupils monitored and is this information used to make a difference?
+Are minority ethnic groups portrayed positively in school books, displays and discussions such as circle time and class assemblies? ☑ Does the school take part in annual events such as Holocaust Memorial Day and the Show Racism the Red Card poster and poetry competition to raise awareness of ethnic/racial diversity?
+Are all parents encouraged to participate in their children's education, e.g. attend parents' evenings, take up parent/family learning courses, attend assemblies? ☑ Is information available to parents, visitors, pupils and staff in formats which are accessible, if required?

-✓ Is the school environment as accessible as possible to all pupils, staff and visitors?
-Are open evenings and other events which parents or carers attend held in an accessible part of the school and at times convenient to all groups in the wider community?

-Are all parents and carers encouraged to participate in their children's education, e.g. attend parents' evenings, take up parent/family learning courses, attend assemblies?

-Is information available to parents, visitors, pupils and staff in formats which are accessible, if required?
 Is everyone aware of the formats that can be used?
 Are procedures for the election of parent governors fully understood by candidates and voters who are from minority ethnic backgrounds?

-Check list for school staff and governors: Age, Religion and Belief, Sexuality

-✓ Is information collected on age, religion and belief (and, where appropriate/if possible, sexuality) with regards to both pupils and staff?
+heck clist for school staff and governors: Age, Religion and Belief, Sexuality Is information collected on age, religion and belief (and, where appropriate/if possible, sexuality) with regards to both pupils and staff?
 Is this information used to improve the provision of services?

-✓ Is pupil achievement monitored by age, religion and belief?
-Are there trends or patterns in the data that may require additional action?

-Are pupils, irrespective of age, religion or belief, encouraged to participate fully in all aspects of school life?
+Is pupil achievement monitored by age, religion and belief?
+Are there are trends or patterns in the data that may require additional action?
+Are pupils irrespective of age, religion and belief encouraged to participate in school life?
 How is this shown through representation in school events such as class assemblies and the school council?
+Is bullying and harassment of pupils based on age, religion and belief monitored and is this information used to make a difference?
 Are pupils, irrespective of age, religion or belief, given the same opportunities to participate in physical activity, both in and out of school hours?

-✓ Is the bullying and harassment of pupils based on age, religion, belief and sexuality monitored, and is this information used to make a positive difference?

 Are stereotypes based on age, religion, belief and sexuality actively challenged in both the classroom and the playground?

-Do resources and displays portray people in a positive and non-stereotypical manner, no matter their age, religion, belief or sexuality?
+Do resources and displays portray people in a positive and non- stereotypical manner, no matter their age, religion, belief or sexuality?
 Are pupils encouraged to consider career paths/occupations that are not stereotyped?

-✓ Is the school environment as accessible and welcoming as possible to visitors, no matter their background or family circumstances (e.g. is it accessible to visitors with pushchairs)?
+Is the school environment as accessible and welcoming as possible to visitors, no matter their background or family circumstances (e.g. is it accessible to visitors with pushchairs)?
 Are open evenings and other events which parents or carers attend held in an accessible part of the school?
 Are all parents and carers encouraged to participate in their children's education, e.g. attend parents' evenings, take up parent/family learning courses, attend assemblies?

-Is the governing body representative of the local community that it serves, especially in terms of age, religion, belief and sexuality?
+Is the governing body representative of the local community that it